Last Updated on: 1st October 2023, 07:50 am

 Pet parrots are confined to their cages and subjected to the ambient temperatures of the home.
+If you feel cold, the central heating settings may not be bird-appropriate.

-What is the Best Temperature for Parrots?
+What Is The Best Temperature for Parrots?

 What Temperature Is Too Hot for Parrots?